A categorical reconstruction of crystals and quantum groups at $q=0$: A crystal bialgebra

 It is a goal of future work by the author to investigate whether this phenomenon is exclusive to $\mathfrak{sl}_{2}$.
-In \cite{L3}, Lusztig does something similar, using the multiplication of global basis elements (or \emph{canonical basis} elements) of a modified version of $U_{q}(\mathfrak{g})$, denoted $\dot{U}$, to define a bialgebra.
-He refers to his construction as a quantum group at $v=\infty$, but it could equally be considered a quantum group at $q=v^{-1}=0$.
-Since $\dot{U}$ is dual to $A_{q}(\mathfrak{g})$, this bialgebra should be dual to $\mathbb{B}$ and should give some way of describing the (co)multiplication of $\mathbb{B}$ in terms of the (co)multiplication of global basis elements of $A_{q}(\mathfrak{g})$. \end{remark}
+In \cite{L3}, Lusztig uses a similar process of multiplying global basis elements (or \emph{canonical basis} elements in his terminology) of a modified version of $U_{q}(\mathfrak{g})$, denoted $\dot{U}$, to construct a bialgebra.
+He refers to his construction as a quantum group at $v=\infty$, or $q=v^{-1}=0$ in our notation.
+Since $\dot{U}$ is dual to $A_{q}(\mathfrak{g})$, this bialgebra at $q=0$ should be dual to $\mathbb{B}$.
+We conjecture that it is $\dot{U}_{0}$.
+This should give some way of describing the (co)multiplication of $\mathbb{B}$ in terms of the (co)multiplication of global basis elements of $A_{q}(\mathfrak{g})$.